ralphdolmans/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    This document updates RFC 4035 to allow recursive resolvers to use NSEC/NSEC3 resource records to synthesize negative answers from the information they have in the cache.
-This allows validating resolvers to respond with NXDOMAIN immediately if the name in question falls into a range expressed by a NSEC/NSEC3 resource record already in the cache.
+This allows validating resolvers to respond with a negative answer immediately if the name in question falls into a range expressed by a NSEC/NSEC3 resource record already in the cache.
 It also allows the synthesis of positive answers in the presence of wildcard records.

    Aggressive Negative Caching was first proposed in Section 6 of DNSSEC Lookaside Validation (DLV) [RFC5074] in order to find covering NSEC